stlourensius/stlourensius/README.md

 <h1 align="center">Hi 👋, I'm Steven</h1>
 <p align="justify">A fresh graduate in Industrial Engineering from Tanjungpura University with a strong interest in Data Science.
 Currently a freelancer on Fastwork with services such as Data Analysis, Web Scraping, and Creating Automation Script.
-Successfully completed all projects maintaining a 5/5 rating.
+Successfully completed all projects and maintaining a 5/5 rating.
 I am very enthusiastic about learning and developing my skills in data field</p>

 - 🌱 I’m currently learning **Python for Data Science, Web Scraping & Automation**